divdatdev/Dividend-Data-Spreadsheet-Add-on/README.md

 # Dividend Data Spreadsheet Add-on Documentation
-This add-on provides custom functions for fetching dividend, financial, and stock data from Dividend Data.
-It includes tools for dividends, statements, metrics, ratios, growth, quotes, profiles, funds, segments, KPIs, commodities, and batch quotes.
+This add-on provides custom functions for fetching stock data from Dividend Data.
+It includes tools for dividends, statements, metrics, ratios, growth, quotes, profiles, funds, segments, KPIs, commodities, and batch quotes/dividends.
 To use, install the add-on in Google Sheets and use the functions in cells.

 _Below, I'll explain each of the functions available:_

-## DIVIDENDDATA
+## 1) DIVIDENDDATA
 ### Description
 Retrieves various dividend-related data for a single stock symbol.
 This function is useful for analyzing a company's dividend payments, yields, growth trends, and sustainability through payout ratios.
 It can return single values for quick metrics or tables for historical data.